 Alesis Nitro Electronic Drum Set

 The Alesis Nitro Electronic Drum Set represents a middle ground between the traditional drum set and the compact tabletop electronic set.
-The pads here are suspended on an industrial looking steel framework that places the different components in space more or less where you would expect them to be on a set of traditional drums.
+The practic pads here are suspended on an industrial-looking steel framework that places the different components in space more or less where you would expect them to be on a set of traditional drums.
 In doing so they provide the beginner with valuable physical training when it comes to the mechanics of using a traditional drum set.
-They also provide the long time drumming veteran with a way to make a seamless transition to electronic drums without having to undo everything they’ve learned about drum striking.
+They also provide a long-time drumming veteran with a way to make a seamless transition to electronic drums without having to undo everything they’ve learned about drum striking.

-The Alesis Nitro kit is an 8-piece kit that features an 8” snare, three 8” mesh toms and three 10” cymbals.
+The Alesis Nitro Kit is an 8-piece kit that features an 8” snare, three 8” mesh toms, and three 10” cymbals.
 There’s also a hi-hat pedal designed specifically to work with this setup along with a tough and dependable kick pedal.
 The toms feature fully programmable sensitivity and dynamic range and the steel tubing in the framework will stand up to whatever type of frenzied bashing you wish to infuse your performance with.
 Also included with the set is the powerful and versatile Alesis Nitro drum control module.
-It provides dozens of play along tracks, a range of easily programmable kit effects and literally hundreds of different percussion sounds right at your fingertips.
+It provides dozens of play-along tracks, a range of easily programmable kit effects, and hundreds of different percussion sound right at your fingertips.
 And if you want you can connect it directly to your smartphone and play along with your favorite tunes.

 Pyle Electronic Drum Set PTED06

 Tabletop units are where electronic drum kits have made some of their biggest leaps forward and the PTED06 from Pyle is a great example.
-The PTED06 is able to produce a symphony of drum effects – more than 300 in total – so you’re never going to be at a creative loss.
-The seven different pads on the unit represent toms, high hats, snares, the kick and an array of cymbals.
+The PTED06 can produce a symphony of drum effects – more than 300 in total – so you’re never going to be at a creative loss.
+The seven different pads on the unit represent toms, high hats, snares, kicks, and an array of cymbals.
 There’s a pair of digital foot controllers as well and the central control unit allows you to easily create or recreate whatever percussive effects you have in mind.